 The report recognises the extreme pressures being experienced across the hospital at the time of the visit due to increased patient numbers, delayed discharges and high levels of staff absence.
 Following the visit, immediate action taken to address many of the issues and concerns highlighted by the inspectors.

 We recognise that there is still more work to do, and we are committed to fully addressing all of the report recommendations and working with the Assurance Board set up by the Scottish Government to drive forward the changes and improvements required across the organisation.
 Details of the work underway to address the recommendations are outlined in our wider Escalation Improvement Plan.
-An update on the HIS Action Plan was presented at the NHS Forth Valley Board meeting on 31st January 2023.

 Additional Information